LSNJLAW SM

 Step 2: Township auctions the tax debt.

 If the property taxes are not repaid, the township will auction the unpaid tax lien to a bidder.
 The auction usually occurs in the fall or the winter of the same calendar year.
-An investor can buy the lien, and in some cases they will pay extra money (a premium) to buy the lien.
+An investor can buy the lien and, in some cases, they will pay extra money (a premium) to buy the lien.
 If an investor does not buy the lien, then the township may buy the lien.
 The township does not send any specific notice to the owners that a lienholder purchased the lien.

 Step 3: The lienholder might send a Notice of Intention to Foreclose.

-Sometimes, a lienholder send the owners a Notice of Intention to Foreclose at least 30 days before filing the foreclosure lawsuit.
+Sometimes, a lienholder sends the owners a Notice of Intention to Foreclose at least 30 days before filing the foreclosure lawsuit.
 The notice informs owners of the amount due to redeem the tax lien.
 The notice may also inform owners that they can request a sheriff’s sale.

-Know Your Rights: After a foreclosure lawsuit is filed, owners may still have the right to repay the missed payments directly to the township tax collector and stop the foreclosure.
+After a foreclosure lawsuit is filed, owners may still have the right to repay the missed payments directly to the township tax collector and stop the foreclosure.

-Step 1: Plaintiff files a foreclosure Complaint.
+Step 1: Plaintiff files a foreclosure complaint.

-The legal foreclosure process formally begins when the Plaintiff (lienholder) files a foreclosure Complaint against you - the Defendant (property owner, owner’s heirs, or judgment creditors) – in court.
+The legal foreclosure process formally begins when the plaintiff (lienholder) files a foreclosure complaint against you—the defendant (property owner, owner’s heirs, or judgment creditors)—in court.

 The foreclosure is not a lawsuit against you for money.
-The foreclosure Complaint allows the Plaintiff to ask the court for title to your home (through final judgment) in order to repay the lien with interest and lawful fees.
+The foreclosure complaint allows the plaintiff to ask the court for title to your home (through final judgment) in order to repay the lien with interest and lawful fees.

-The Complaint lists all of the facts that give the Plaintiff the legal right to foreclose.
+The complaint lists all of the facts that give the plaintiff the legal right to foreclose.

-Step 2: Plaintiff serves you with a Summons and Complaint.
+Step 2: Plaintiff serves you with a summons and complaint.

-If the Plaintiff is unable to “personally serve” you or other Defendants, they can serve through regular and certified mail.
+If the plaintiff is unable to “personally serve” you or other defendants, they can serve through regular and certified mail.

-Step 3: You May File an Answer.
-Your Rights at this Stage Should be Reviewed with an Attorney.
+Step 3: You may file an answer.
+Your rights at this stage should be reviewed with an attorney.

-• If the Plaintiff is a township, usually the case is “in rem” and you have the right to file an answer within 45 days of service.
-If you do not file an Answer or do anything within 45 days, the township can obtain final judgment soon after.
+• If the plaintiff is a township, usually the case is “in rem” and you have the right to file an answer within 45 days of service.
+If you do not file an answer or do anything within 45 days, the township can obtain final judgment soon after.

-• If the Plaintiff is an investor, usually the case is “in personam” and you have the right to file an answer within 35 days of service.
-If you do not file an Answer or do anything within 35 days, in most cases the investor must file at least two more legal motions in the case before it can get a final judgment.
+• If the plaintiff is an investor, usually the case is “in personam” and you have the right to file an answer within 35 days of service.
+If you do not file an answer or do anything within 35 days, in most cases the investor must file at least two more legal motions in the case before it can get a final judgment.

-In some cases, the Plaintiff is an investor and files an “in rem” case that may require you to take action very quickly in order to prevent final judgment from entering.
+• In some cases, the plaintiff is an investor and files an “in rem” case that may require you to take action very quickly in order to prevent final judgment from entering.

 Legal defenses could prevent the foreclosure from going through to final judgment.
 Please speak with an attorney to find out what legal defenses and options may be available for you.